lozovyk/lozovyk/README.md

-Hi there, I’m a **Frontend Developer** from **Ukraine**, I specialize in infinite learning, JS, CSS and HTML.
+Hi there, I’m a **Frontend Developer** from **Ukraine**, I specialize in infinite learning.
 In addition, I work with CSS preprocessors like SASS.
 I am aiming to become a full-stack developer in the near future.

 - 🌱 I’m currently learning React